simple-acme/simple-acme.github.io/reference/plugins/store/index.md

 ## None
-To instruct the program not to use any store, for example when your installation script handles it, you may specify `--store none`.
+To instruct the program not to use any store, for example when your installation script handles it, you may specify `‑‑store none`.